xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 2023-09-05T15:05:54Z E! [inputs.gnmi] Error in plugin: failed to setup subscription: rpc error: code = Unavailable desc = connection error: <span style="background-color: #7CFC00;">desc = "transport: authentication handshake failed: tls: failed to verify certificate: x509: certificate is valid for ems.cisco.com, not R1.routers.lab"</span>
 </code></pre></div>

 **Solution:** Verify that the router certificate and private key were correctly copied to `/misc/config/grpc/`.
-The filename are important it MUST be `ems.pem` and `ems.key`.
+The filenames are important, it MUST be `ems.pem` and `ems.key`.
 Do not forget to restart the emsd process once the certificate is changed.

 ### Client didn't provide a certificate